 Malice was a game released back in 2004 loosely based on Lewis Carroll’s Alice in Wonderland.
 But truth be told, the finished product is nowhere near as imaginative or culturally impacting.
 In fact, the most interesting thing about this game is its development history.
-At first, it was intended for released on the original PlayStation back in the late 90s.
-However, due to the first of many production management mishaps, the idea was subsequently scrapped in favour of releasing the game as an Xbox launch title in late 2001.
+At first, it was intended for release on the original PlayStation back in the late 90s.
+However, due to the first of many production management mishaps, the idea was subsequently scrapped in favor of releasing the game as an Xbox launch title in late 2001.

 In 2002, having failed to get the game out in time, it was announced that members of the band No Doubt were to lend their voice talents to the project, with lead singer Gwen Stefani providing the role of the game’s titular main character, Malice.
 The band said in an interview that they were particularly excited to see their music reach a wider audience in the video gaming industry.
 By early 2003, Argonaut had still yet to get the game out to retailers.
-The company faced hardships, including financial problems (as they’d spent millions of dollars developing the game), further corporate meddling and even the untimely death of one of their conceptual artists, Alecsandar Ilic, who tragically passed away at the age of 30.
-It was announced on May 30th that the game had been cancelled.
+The company faced hardships, including financial problems (as they’d spent millions of dollars developing the game), further corporate meddling, and even the untimely death of one of their conceptual artists, Alecsandar Ilic, who tragically passed away at the age of 30.
+It was announced on May 30th that the game had been canceled.

-Afterwards, a different company got the publishing rights, and the project was subsequently revived, and the game was eventually released in 2004 to a very mediocre reception from both gamers and reviewers alike.
+Afterward, a different company got the publishing rights, and the project was subsequently revived, and the game was eventually released in 2004 to a very mediocre reception from both gamers and reviewers alike.
 And after having played it, it’s no wonder why.

 Graphics – 4/10